kubernetes/enhancements/keps/sig-storage/NNNN-stateful-set-update-claim-template/README.md

 3. Introduce a new field in StatefulSet `spec`: `volumeClaimUpdateStrategy` to specify how to coordinate the update of PVCs and Pods.
 Possible values are:
+   - `OnDelete`: the default value, only update the PVC when the the old PVC is deleted.
+   - `InPlace`: update the PVC in-place if possible.
+Also includes the `OnDelete` behavior.

+4. Introduce a new field in StatefulSet `spec.updateStrategy.rollingUpdate`: `volumeClaimSyncStrategy` to specify how to update PVCs and Pods.
+Possible values are:
-   - `OnDeleteAsync`: the default value, preserve the current behavior.
+   - `Async`: the default value, preseve the current behavior.
-   - `OnDeleteLockStep`: update PVCs first, then update Pods.
+   - `LockStep`: update PVCs first, then update Pods.
 See below for details.

-4. Collect the status of managed PVCs, and show them in the StatefulSet status.
+5. Collect the status of managed PVCs, and show them in the StatefulSet status.

 ### Updated Reconciliation Logic

 How to update PVCs:
-1. If `volumeClaimTemplate` and actual PVC only differ in mutable fields (`spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations` currently), update the PVC in-place to the extent possible.
+1. If `volumeClaimUpdateStrategy` is `InPlace`, and if `volumeClaimTemplate` and actual PVC only differ in mutable fields (`spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations` currently), update the PVC in-place to the extent possible.
    Do not perform the update that will be rejected by API server, such as